linfeng-wang/TOAST/PYPI.md

 **Specific mutation (Mutation Priority)file format:**
 Essentially all you need would be the genome position (genome_pos).
 Other columns are needed but you could used imputed values like below if unknown.
-The complete example Mutation priority csv can be found in *mutation_priority_example.csv*
+The complete example Mutation priority csv can be found in Github：*mutation_priority_example.csv*

 | sample_id | **genome_pos** | gene   | change   | freq | type | sublin | drtype | drugs | weight |
 |-----------|------------|--------|----------|------|------|--------|--------|-------|--------|